-We talked to Bobby Oparaocha, founder of Valyou X, about the music stock market, and this is what he said about it.
+Bobby Oparaocha, founder of Valyou X tells us about the music artist stock market.

 First of all, how are you and your family doing in these COVID-19 times?